pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 1. Commit and push changes to **concourse-scripts-docs**.
 1. Check that the current content for PCF publishes from a versioned number branch:
 	1. Navigate to the [cf-current pipeline](https://p-concourse.wings.cf-app.com/teams/system-team-docs-docs-1-88aa/pipelines/cf-current)
-	1. Click the group for the current version, pcf-<CURRENT-VERSION>
+	1. Click the group for the current version, pcf-CURRENT-VERSION
 	1. Visually verify that the concourse resource for docs-book-pivotalcf points to the correct versioned branch, 1.9 in the example below:

 	image missing